 Make entry fee checks payable to Continental Chess.
 Checks are accepted ONLY if mailed by the listed deadline.
 We do not accept checks at the tournament site.
 DO NOT MAIL ENTRIES AFTER THE ADVERTISED DEADLINE AS THEY MAY NOT ARRIVE ON TIME.

 Please do not send letters to our office regarding a tournament after the published deadline for mailing advance entries, as they may not reach us in time.
-Likewise, please do not call or fax us after the published deadline for credit card phone entries.
-Often there will be no one here, as we have left for the tournament.
-And even if we are here, the person you need to contact is the tournament director at the hotel.

 We do not send responses to advance entries.
 To do so would